Kig ha farz: History

 In the middle of the 19th century, the vegetable boom in the agricultural economy, thanks to marine amendments, gave far en sac its current form.
 The farz sac'h, cooked on its own or with bacon, is used to feed the agricultural workers, in particular the day laborers whom the peasant will hire every morning in the square of Saint-Pol-de-Léon and who are called plasennerien, those space.
 The vegetables used for the Sunday kig ha farz (very often cooked during mass) come from the courtil, the liorzh, the garden near the house.
-The Sunday lunch included a fatty soup ("an drusañ, ar gwellañ", the fatter, the better), meat (shank and exceptionally beef) and far.
-The leftovers made it possible to make several other meals: the broth was used to dip bread soup or make flour soups, the sliced far was returned in the fat or better in the butter (farz fritet).
+The Sunday lunch included a fatty soup (an drusañ, ar gwellañ "the fatter, the better"), meat (shank and exceptionally beef) and farz.
+The leftovers made it possible to make several other meals: the broth was used to dip bread soup or make flour soups, the sliced farz was fried in the fat or better in the butter (farz fritet).
 We served the exceptional kig-ha-farz with lipig, a sauce prepared with Roscoff pink onions melted in butter.
-This Breton word is associated with the pleasure of eating and eating fat: someone who was greedy was described as a fat mouth, "beg lipous" or a paw-licker, "lip e baw", which also designates a cake in cape Sizun.
+This Breton word is associated with the pleasure of eating and eating fat: someone who was greedy was described as a fat mouth, beg lipous or a paw-licker, lip e baw, which also designates a cake in cape Sizun.

-This "national" Léonard dish allows the Léonard population to gather together often, a convivial means of financing activities; in 1982, the kig ha farz of Plouescat brought together more than a thousand guests.
-It is in Léon that this culinary tradition remains most alive, although since the 1970s, kig ha farz has tended to spread beyond its original Léonard region.
-It was the Breton associations, particularly in Paris (cf. the Ti Jos creperie-restaurant in Montparnasse) and in the big cities, which popularized a name and a recipe that had hitherto been family-run and local.
+This national Léonard dish allows the Léonard population to gather together often, a convivial means of financing activities; in 1982, the kig ha farz of Plouescat brought together more than a thousand guests.
+It is in Léon that this culinary tradition remains most alive, although since the 1970s kig ha farz has tended to spread beyond its original Léonard region.
+It was the Breton associations, particularly in Paris (cf. the Ti Jos crêpe restaurant in Montparnasse) and in the big cities, which popularized a name and a recipe that had hitherto been family-run and local.